AbhishekGodara12/project-EYE/README.md

 # Project EYE

-Project EYE is a computer vision-based application designed to [Identify eye state(open/close) in real time].
+Project EYE is a computer vision-based application designed to Identify eye state(open/close) in real time.
 This project leverages state-of-the-art computer vision datasets and libraries to achieve high accuracy and performance.

 ---